-Advanced Educational Psychology (3) EDUC 502 Instructional Strategies for Engaged Learning (3) EDUC 505 Inquiry Methodology (3) EDUC 510 Education of Diverse and Exceptional Learners (3) EDUC 558 EDUC 590 Master's Project (3) EDUC 602 Principles of Sport Coaching and Leadership (3) Educational Assessment and Planning (3) EDUC 607 Sports Psychology (3) EDUC 630 Student Athlete Development (3) EDUC 631 EDUC 632 Physical Aspects of Coaching (3) Elective Student Choice (3)
+- EDUC 502 Advanced Educational Psychology (3) - EDUC 505 Instructional Strategies for Engaged Learning (3) - EDUC 510 Inquiry Methodology (3) - EDUC 558 Education of Diverse and Exceptional Learners (3) - EDUC 602 Principles of Sport Coaching and Leadership (3)

-Principal Licensure PK-6, 4-9, or 5-12 (18 credit hours):
+Principal Licensure PK-6, 4-9, or 5-12 (20 credit hours):

 Teachers with a valid Ohio teaching license, a Master's degree in education, and two years teaching experience in the desired grade band may pursue Principal Licensure.
-Candidates seeking Principal Licensure must also complete the Ohio Assessment for Educators (015 Educational Leadership) at the required benchmark score, successfully complete courses listed below for the Principal Licensure, submit a satisfactory FBI/BCI background check, and complete an application for licensure through the Ohio Department of Education SAFE website.
+Candidates seeking Principal Licensure must also complete the Ohio Assessment for Educators (015 Educational Leadership) at the required benchmark score, successfully complete courses listed below for the Principal Licensure, submit a satisfactory FBI/BCI background check, and complete an application for licensure to the Ohio Department of Education.